baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 ### The `naming` Module

-The `naming` module helps generate resource names with a consistent prefix based on the Pulumi stack name:
+This module helps generate resource names with a consistent prefix based on the Pulumi stack name:

 - **`getGroupName`**: Prepends the stack name to a resource group name.
 - **`getName`**: Generates a resource name without the number with an optional suffix.

 ### The `stackEnv` Module

-The `stackEnv` module provides functions to retrieve Pulumi stack environment configurations:
+This module provides functions to retrieve Pulumi stack environment configurations:

 - **`isDryRun`**: Indicates whether the current execution is a dry run (preview) or an actual deployment.
 - **Organization**: The Pulumi organization name.